nyov/netsa-python/doc/netsa_script_golem.rst

 Intervals are *anchored* relative to a particular epoch.
 Intervals are always relative to midnight of the first Monday after January 1st, 1970 which was January 5th.
 Weeks therefore begin with Monday and multiples of weeks are always relative to that particular Monday.
+If another day of the week is desired, use the `set_skew` configuration function.

 Spans are always anchored relative to the *end* of the processing interval.